lausser/noteventificationforhandlerwarder/notificationforwarder/README.md

         return r.status_code == 200
 ```

 Again, the class name has to be the argument of the *\-\-receiver* parameter with the first letter in upper case, but this time with "Forwarder" appended.
 This class must have a method *submit()*, which gets the event object which was supplied with payload and summary in the formatting step.
-In submit() returns a False value, the framework will spool the event in a database.
+If submit() returns a False value, the framework will spool the event in a database.
-The next time, Naemon runs the notificationforwarder script for this receiver, it will try to submit the events which have been spooled so far.
-If the Forwarder class has an optional method *probe()*, it will check if the receiver is now up again before it flushed the spooled events.
+The next time Naemon is executing the notificationforwarder script for this receiver, it will try to submit the events which have been spooled so far.
+If the Forwarder class has an optional method *probe()*, it will check if the receiver is now up again before it flushes the spooled events.